viper0670/arch-install/README.md

 arch wiki https://wiki.archlinux.org/title/installation_guide

-achfi was used for grub-install.sh and partition-gui.sh
+achfi was used for grub-install.sh and partition-gui.sh and font.sh

 arch wiki was used in install.sh